Generative AI

 The number of inner or hidden layers in a neural network varies depending on the complexity of a problem it needs to solve.
 Solving a simple addition problem would require only a few layers, while a series of complex math problems would require more than one hidden layer.
 Neural networks use a feedforward process in which data passes from the input layer, like the top layer of a sandwich, to the output layer, or the other side of a sandwich, to make predictions or classify data.4

 Every neuron takes the sum of its inputs and then applies an activation layer to produce an output that gets processed to the next layer.
 Weighted connections represent the strength of the links between neurons.
-When training an algorithm to optimize network performance, you adjust those weights and reduce the differences between its predictions and the tar
+When training an algorithm to optimize network performance, you adjust those weights and reduce the differences between its predictions and the target values.

 Non-linearity refers to non-linear activation functions introduced to the individual nodes of a linear network.5 Activation functions determine the output of a neuron based on the weighted sum of its inputs.
 They allow the modelling of complex relationships within data.
 Examples of activation functions include: